Updated: May 2

 With its fiscal sponsor status through New Sun Rising, AppSciComm’s volunteer organizing committee has ambitious plans to expand upon its community-building events, bring transparency to the scientific process, fund scholarships and host professional development activities for the region’s science communicators.

-AppSciComm formed in 2019 when a group of science communicators realized that the Appalachian region – which includes West Virginia and parts of Pennsylvania, Ohio, Tennessee, Kentucky, New York, Virginia, Maryland, North Carolina, South Carolina, Georgia, Alabama and Mississippi – didn’t have a regional group of the National Association of Science Writers.
-Most of the regional groups were concentrated on the East and West coasts or centered on a large metropolitan area.
+AppSciComm formed in 2019 when a group of science communicators realized that the Appalachian region – which includes West Virginia and parts of Pennsylvania, Ohio, Tennessee, Kentucky, New York, Virginia, Maryland, North Carolina, South Carolina, Georgia, Alabama and Mississippi – was not represented among regional science writing associations in the country, the majority of which were concentrated on the East and West coasts or centered on a large metropolitan area.
 Since its creation, AppSciComm has grown to more than 100 members and hosted multiple events, including a bird banding trip, a day of cave exploration and multiple virtual meetings with scientists, science journalists and others working in the field.

 To celebrate its new ability to receive tax-deductible donations, AppSciComm’s organizers are giving members and friends the opportunity to help build the organization’s general fund, paving the runway for larger fundraising efforts.
 Donations can be made directly through AppSciComm’s project page, hosted by New Sun Rising.